 #5 Count All Values

-Note: Both COUNT and COUNTA functions ignores blank cells.
+Note: Both COUNT and COUNTA functions ignore blank cells.

 #6 Count Based on Condition

-If you want to count based on condition then you have to use COUNTIF function.
+If you want to count based on condition, then you have to use the COUNTIF function.
 Look at the below data.

-From this city list if you want to count how many times “Bangalore” city is there then open COUNTIF function.
+From this city list, if you want to count how many times “Bangalore” city is there, then open the COUNTIF function.

-Bangalore has appeared 3 times in the range A2 to B9 so COUNTIF function returns 3 as the count.
+Bangalore has appeared 3 times in the range A2 to B9, so the COUNTIF function returns 3 as the count.